 - Issues staying asleep may feel like insomnia

 - Issues with paying attention during the day

 - Being irritable while awake

 Diagnosing Sleep Apnea

 No one should assume they suffer from sleep apnea.
-Diagnosing the condition is an integral part to getting the correct treatment.
+Diagnosing the condition is an integral part of getting the correct treatment.
 Spotting sleep apnea will require your participation in sleep testing.
 Dr. Harper will work with your general practitioner to set this up.
 This will help you get the accurate diagnosis that you need in order to begin treatment.

 There are two ways we can conduct sleep testing.
 The at-home test will involve wearing a kit while you sleep at home.
 We will give you specific instructions on how to set it up.
-It will determine if you have a sleep disorder by measuring heart rate, breathing rate, blood oxygen level and more.
+It will determine if you have a sleep disorder by measuring heart rate, breathing rate, blood oxygen level, and more.

-Otherwise, you will need to visit a sleep laboratory for a in-lab sleep testing session by medical professionals.
+Otherwise, you will need to visit a sleep laboratory for an in-lab sleep testing session by medical professionals.
 They will conduct a comprehensive evaluation of a range of physical metrics.
 In addition to the sleep study, your physician may take x-rays of your airway and do a physical examination to look for signs of a blockage.